poddmo/ufw-blocklist/README.md

 - INPUT hits are not logged.
 The status output above shows **76998 dropped INPUT packets** after the system has been up 9 days, 22:45 hours.

 # Todo
 These scripts have run flawlessly for 2 years.
-The next steps will take advantage of this extended ufw-framework, for example, to block bogans and create a whitelist - generalising the blocklist case to arbitrary ipsets
+The next steps will take advantage of this extended ufw-framework and generalise the blocklist case to arbitrary ipsets, for example, to block bogans or by geoblock
 - create an after.init.d directory, rename after.init to /etc/ufw/after.init.d/10-ufw-blocklist-ipsum
-- restore the original after.init, modify to test if after.init.d exists.
-If so, use run-parts(8)
+- copy after.init_run-parts to /etc/ufw/after.init
 - create /etc/ufw/after.init.d/40-ufw-blocklist-geo for blocking geographic subnets.
 Geo-based subnets can be found at: https://www.ip2location.com/free/visitor-blocker
-  - geo-based blocks could be useful for blocking botnets or "citizen activists"
+  - geo-based blocks are useful for blocking botnets or "citizen activists"
 - create /etc/ufw/after.init.d/50-ufw-blocklist-bogans for blocking bogan IP addresses.
 FireHOL includes fullbogons: https://iplists.firehol.org/
   - so does team Cymru.
 See fullbogons at: https://www.team-cymru.com/bogon-reference-http
-- create /etc/ufw/after.init.d/99-ufw-whitelist-mgt for lockout prevention in case our management IP address makes its way into the blocklists.
-This script must run last due to the insert rules.
+- need a way to whitelist an ip/cidr address
+- need to validate entries are valid ip/cidr addresses